This site contains affiliate links. Please see Policies for more information.

 Recipe Tips

-- This recipe uses frozen chicken, dry brown rice, and dry black beans since they all have similar cooking times.
-It just doesn’t cook the same in the Instant Pot when you change the ingredients.
+- This recipe uses frozen chicken breasts, dry brown rice, and dry black beans since they all have similar cooking times.
+I’ve tested it with canned beans and white rice before, and it just didn’t turn out the same—the textures were off and the timing was tricky.

-- If you see a burn notice on your Instant Pot, release the pressure, add more chicken broth, and make sure to separate your chicken breasts.
+- If you see a the infamous instant pot error codes burn notice on your Instant Pot, release the pressure, add more chicken broth, and make sure to separate your chicken breasts.

 Healthy Eating Plans

-- These burrito bowls fit perfectly within Portion Fix rules.
-Counts for the entire recipe, minus toppings: 6 Red Containers, 6 Yellow Containers, and 2 Green Containers.
+- For the entire recipe, minus toppings: 6 Red Containers, 6 Yellow Containers, and 2 Green Containers.
 I give you these counts so you can easily recalculate the containers if you change anything.

-- Per serving: 1 Red Container, 1 Yellow Container, and 1/3 Green Container.
+- For each serving: 1 Red Container, 1 Yellow Container, and 1/3 Green Container.
 Make sure to count any additional toppings you add.

 Instant Pot Burrito Bowl